-- keeping obligations) - community/project accountability and feedback mechanisms and how these link to internal reporting processes - building a culturally safe environment for children and young people, and delivering child safe programming.
+- keeping obligations) - community/project accountability and feedback mechanisms and how these link to internal reporting processes - building a culturally safe environment for children and young people.

 All Personnel and Partner personnel must regularly participate in refresher training (every 2 years or earlier as required).